RayaNoor/git_practice/README.md

 - bring seeb
 - wait patiently
 - give bread to bird
+- did bird like bread?
+- all birds like bread
 - make birb friends
 - watch the world burn together